alekdavis/PlexBackup/SCHEDULED BACKUP.md

 - as the same account as you Plex Media Server process
 - with highest privileges

-The action must be:
+The task action (in the __Actions__ properties) must be:

 `PowerShell.exe`

-The program/script arguments would be similar to:
+The program/script arguments of the task action would be similar to:

 `-WindowStyle Hidden -ExecutionPolicy Bypass "C:\PathToYourBackupScript\PlexBackup.ps1"`